okta/odyssey/packages/docs/components/toast.md

 <Description>

-Danger Toasts should be used to inform users that an error has occurred.
+Use Danger Toasts to inform users that an error has occurred.

 When using a Danger Toast, be sure that the error is also logged elsewhere, so a user can refer to it later.